domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 For every file you create/add, process and delete another one.

 Yea, it sucks.
-So it goes; such is life.
+So it goes.
+Such is life.
 Keep truckin'.
-Forge onward; venture upward--whatever that means to you (and you alone).
+Forge onward.
+Venture upward--whatever that means to you (and you alone).

 Think before you act.
 Will this action hurt someone?
 If so, try a different approach.
 Think before you speak.
 Will these words hurt someone?
 If so, rephrase it.